-- Biotricity issued approximately 1.197 shares of its common stock in exchange for each common share of the Company held by the Company shareholders who in general terms, are not residents of Canada (for the purposes of the Income Tax Act (Canada).
-Accordingly Company issued the 13,376,947 shares; - Shareholders of the Company who in general terms, are Canadian residents (for the purposes of the Income Act (Canada)) Tax approximately received 1.197 Exchangeable Shares in the capital Exchangeco in exchange for each common share of Company the
+- Biotricity issued approximately 1.197 shares of its common stock in exchange for each common share of the held by the Company Company shareholders who in general terms, are not residents of Canada (for the purposes of the Income Tax Act (Canada).
+Accordingly the Company issued 13,376,947 shares; - Shareholders of the Company who in general terms, are Canadian residents (for the purposes of the Income Tax Act (Canada)) received approximately 1.197 Exchangeable Shares in the capital of Exchangeco exchange for each common share of the Company held.
+Accordingly Company issued 9,123,031 exchangeable shares; - Each outstanding option to

-- in exchange for each common share of the Company held by the Company shareholders who in general terms, are not residents of Canada (for the purposes of the Income Tax Act (Canada).
-Accordingly the Company issued 13,376,947 shares; - Shareholders of the Company who in general terms, are Canadian residents (for the purposes of the Act Income Tax (Canada)) received approximately 1.197 Exchangeable Shares the Exchangeco capital of exchange for each common share of the Company held.
-Accordingly the Company issued 9,123,031 exchangeable shares; - Each outstanding option to purchase common shares in the Company (whether vested or unvested) was exchanged, without any further action or consideration on the part of the holder of such option, for approximately 1.197 economically equivalent replacement options with an inverse adjustment to the exercise price of the replacement option to reflect the exchange ratio of approximately 1.197:1; - Each outstanding warrant to purchase common shares in the Company was adjusted, accordance with the terms thereof, such that it entitles the holder to approximately shares of the common stock of Biotricity for each Warrant, with an inverse adjustment to the exercise price of the Warrants to reflect the exchange ratio of approximately 1.197:1 - Each outstanding advisor/broker warrant to purchase common shares in the Company was adjusted, in accordance with the terms thereof, such that it entitles the holder to receive
+- Biotricity issued approximately 1.197 shares of its common stock in exchange for each common share of the Company held by the Company shareholders who in general terms, are not residents of Canada (for the purposes of the Tax Income Act (Canada).
+Accordingly the 13,376,947 Company issued shares; - Shareholders of the Company who in general terms, are Canadian residents (for the purposes of the Act (Canada)) Income Tax approximately received 1.197 Exchangeable Shares in the capital of Exchangeco in exchange for common share of the Company held.
+Accordingly the Company issued 9,123,031 exchangeable shares; - Each outstanding option to purchase common shares in the Company (whether vested or unvested) was exchanged, without any further action or consideration on the part of the holder of such option, for approximately 1.197 economically equivalent replacement options with an inverse adjustment to the exercise price of the replacement option to reflect the exchange ratio of approximately 1.197:1; - outstanding • Each warrant to purchase common shares in the Company was adjusted. accordance with the terms thereof, such that it entitles the holder to receive approximately 1.197 shares of the common stock of Biotricity for each Warrant, with an inverse adjustment to the exercise price of Warrants to reflect exchange ratio of approximately 1.197:1 - Each outstanding advisor/broker the Company (whether vested or unvested) was exchanged, without any further action or consideration on the part of the holder of such option, for approximately 1.197 economically equivalent replacement options with an inverse adjustment to the exercise price of the replacement option to reflect the exchange approximately ratio of 1.197:1: